geevargs/Vanilla-FeedForward-Neural-Net/README.md

 4)Define size of the parameters.

-5)Implement Forward Proagation in which we initialise the sigmoid and tanh function.
+5)Implement Forward Propagation in which we initialise the sigmoid and tanh function.

-6)Implement Backward Progation and compute loss function.
+6)Implement Backward Propagation and compute loss function.